John Abbey Sr.

 John Abbe, born in England about 1613; died in Salem, Mass., about1689-90.
 The place of birth of John Abbe, the founder of the Abbe and Abbey families, is unknown, but every indication points to one of the interior and central counties of England as the home of the ancestors of the emigrant.
 It is not improbable that he was connected with the Abbye family of Staverton, Northampton.
 The parish registers of Stoke Bruerne, Northampton, show that there were many marriages of Abbyes recorded there during the 16th and 17th centuries.

-A History of Staverton: Staverton is a village situated in the South Hams.
+Staverton is a village situated in the South Hams.
 It is 3 miles from Totnes and 7 miles from Torbay.
 It lies on the banks of the beautiful river Dart nestled in a valley.
 The name Staverton , or Stouretona, means "the village by the stony ford."
 The ford, an ancient crossing many centuries older than the bridge, was situated by Town Mills, and provided a route from the village to Dartington.

-However old the real history of Staverton parish may be , written records go back to the time of king Athelstan (925-940), who gave extensive lands to the monastery of St. Mary and St. Peter in Exeter, so that the income from the lands could support the work of the church.
+However old the real history of Staverton parish may be, written records go back to the time of King Athelstan (925-940), who gave extensive lands to the monastery of St. Mary and St. Peter in Exeter, so that the income from the lands could support the work of the church.
 Falling on hard times however the monastery sold the manors.
-In 1050 Leofric became the Bishop of Exeter and regained all of the lands.
-Which had been given by Athelstan, and Staverton and Sparkwell returned to the church’s keeping.
+In 1050 Leofric became the Bishop of Exeter and regained all of the lands which had been given by Athelstan, and Staverton and Sparkwell returned to the church’s keeping.
 Later, in 1088, the Doomsday Book records the manor of Staverton as being worth £7 and Sparkwell as 15/- (shillings) a year.

 Over the centuries, boundaries have moved and manors split.
 By the 15th century, Sparkwell Manor consisted of Sparkwell, Beara and Blacker.
 Barkingdon and Kingston were separate manors.
 From Saxon times, the Wolston family was associated with the area, originally with Sparkwell and later with Blackler and Beara.
 Their name survives today in Wolston Green, a hamlet within the parish boundary.